 Admission to the College of Nursing as a pre-licensure student requires a high school GPA of 2.75 or higher on a 4.0 scale and an ACT of 19 or higher or SAT of 990 or higher.
 Students enroll in pre-nursing courses based on placement test outcomes.
 Admission as a pre-nursing student does not guarantee acceptance into the upper division.
 A Direct Guarantee is also offered for direct high school students based established criteria.

 Nursing advisors will assist students to determine the semester for application to the major.
 Prerequisite courses must be completed prior to beginning nursing major.
 Application deadlines are subject to change: please check with nursing advisors.

 Registered nurses who graduated from an associate or diploma nursing program who have an active, unrestricted, unencumbered professional licensure to practice nursing may enroll in the College of Nursing to earn a baccalaureate degree.
-A minimum cumulative GPA of 2.0 on a 4.0 scale and grades of “C” or higher in all course work is required.
+A minimum cumulative GPA of 2.0 on a 4.0 scale is required.
 Transfer credit evaluation determines the number of credits needed to meet the graduation requirement.
+Grades of "C" or higher must be achieved in all courses required for the BSN.
 A minimum of 30 hours must be taken in the major.

 Students with transfer credit are expected to fulfill all University and College of Nursing requirements for a degree as specified in the catalog for the year in which they are admitted to the University.
 Not all credit that transfers to The University of Toledo will apply toward a degree in the College of Nursing.